Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/network.md

 * `ip: string`: The IP address of the modem.
 No IP is indicated with an empty string.
 (When setting, this may also be a 32-bit number representing the IP in big-endian format.)
 * `netmask: number`: The subnet mask expressed as a number of bits, as in CIDR notation.
 No subnet mask is indicated with a value of `0`.
 (When setting, this may also be an IP-formatted address string.)
 * `up: boolean`: Whether the link is currently up.
 If a link is down, no Phoenix networking protocols will be serviced on this device.
 (This allows user applications to manually manage the protocols instead, if required.)

+If the device does not have any IP configuration, returns `nil`.

 ### Errors
 This syscall may throw an error if: